MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-planning.md

 # Securing privileged access for hybrid and cloud deployments in Microsoft Entra ID

-The security of business assets depends on the integrity of the privileged accounts that administer your IT systems.
+Business asset security depends on the integrity of the privileged accounts that administer your IT systems.
 Cyber-attackers use credential theft attacks to target administrator accounts and other privileged access to try to gain access to sensitive data.

 For cloud services, prevention and response are the joint responsibilities of the cloud service provider and the customer.
 For more information about the latest threats to endpoints and the cloud, see the [Microsoft Security Intelligence Report](https://www.microsoft.com/security/operations/security-intelligence-report).
 This article can help you develop a roadmap toward closing the gaps between your current plans and the guidance described here.

 > [!NOTE]
 > Microsoft is committed to the highest levels of trust, transparency, standards conformance, and regulatory compliance.
 Learn more about how the Microsoft global incident response team mitigates the effects of attacks against cloud services, and how security is built into Microsoft business products and cloud services at [Microsoft Trust Center - Security](https://www.microsoft.com/trustcenter/security) and Microsoft compliance targets at [Microsoft Trust Center - Compliance](https://www.microsoft.com/trust-center/compliance/compliance-overview).

 Traditionally, organizational security was focused on the entry and exit points of a network as the security perimeter.
 However, SaaS apps and personal devices on the Internet have made this approach less effective.

 In Microsoft Entra ID, we replace the network security perimeter with authentication in your organization's identity layer, with users assigned to privileged administrative roles in control.
 Their access must be protected, whether the environment is on-premises, cloud, or a hybrid.

 Securing privileged access requires changes to: